ethost22/Structural-Risk/README.md

 •	The expected growth rate (EGR) strategy consistently outperforms EV, maintaining positive long-run growth.

-•	When “clamped” (i.e., constrained to invest a fixed fraction of the recommended amount), EV performance improves but never surpasses EGR.
-In the context of the model, a “clamped” or “fractional” EGR strategy at a fraction of about 0.7 appears to maximize long-term portfolio value.
+•	When “clamped” (i.e., constrained to invest a fixed fraction of the recommended amount), EV performance improves but never surpasses EGR (for the same clamp value).
+In the context of the model, a “clamped” or “fractional” EGR strategy of about 0.7 appears to maximize long-term portfolio value.

 DISCUSSION: